usnistgov/TEChallenge/toolchest/index.md

 **Q. What are the IPR-sharing requirements?**

-A. Only share what you want to make public.
-Of course, the more that a team shares, the more everyone else can learn and the greater the benefit to moving TE forward as a whole.
-It is our goal to have an ongoing dialog and up to date information to serve Challenge participants and strengthen the Challenge process as it advances.
-The collaboration site will host a FAQ, TE Challenge announcements and updates, links to relevant outside TE publications, etc.
-Reporting
+A. All information and results provided as part of the Challenge will be in the public domain.
+This does not preclude the use of proprietary techniques or tools to achieve the results.
+Team leaders will be asked to manage team IPR issues, and each team can decide for themselves how to handle contributions to the team.

 **Q. What is the long-term goal for the Challenge?**

 A. NIST has been working on Smart Grid standards interoperability for 6+ years.
 TE is about responsive demand for the next generation grid.
-We see the development of TE as slow process and this TE Challenge as Phase I of perhaps a multi-phase effort.
-Phase II would be more focused on specific projects that are identified as part of Phase I. Maybe 2+ years from now we will see what TE approaches work and will have utilities piloting these approaches.
+We see the development of TE as slow process and this TE Challenge as on step to work toward knowledge of how different TE approaches work, and which may then lead to actual utility implementations.